ShijunYou-Econ/homepage/research.md

 progress:
   - title: Work in Progress
-    description: <strong>"Effects of Medical Cannabidiols Legalization on Labor Market."  (with Shin-Yi Chou and Wei Fu)</strong>
+    description: <p>"Effects of Medical Cannabidiols Legalization on Labor Market."  (with Shin-Yi Chou and Wei Fu)</p>
     numbering: 1
   - title: Work in Progress
-    description: <strong>"Racial Diversity and Prosocial Behaviors."  (with Shin-Yi Chou and Wei Fu)</strong>
+    description: <p>"Racial Diversity and Prosocial Behaviors."  (with Shin-Yi Chou and Wei Fu)</p>
     numbering: 2

 ---